 Brain tumours can also cause problems with balance and walking, weakness down one side of the body, or changes in behaviour.
 There’s often a simple explanation for many of the symptoms we’ve mentioned.
 But if your child has any of these or you’re worried, it’s important to see your family doctor (GP) straight away.

-The areas of the brain
+The main parts of the brain are:

 The causes of brain tumours are unknown but research is ongoing.

 Back to top

 Your child will need to have different tests and will usually see different specialists.
 Having tests and waiting for results takes time and can be frustrating.
 Tests are very important because they help the specialist to plan the best treatment for your child.

 Knowing what a test involves can make things a bit easier.
 The specialist doctor and nurse will explain things but don’t be afraid to ask questions.

 Our section on children’s cancers gives more information about what the tests and scans involve.